Archan6el/NSA-Codebreaker-2025-Writeup/Task5.md

 }
 ```

-This looks pretty complicated, but essentially, the key generation is flawed, since the majority of the key is actually zeroed out according to this disassembly
+This looks pretty complicated, but essentially, the key generation appears to be flawed, since the majority of the key is actually zeroed out according to this disassembly

 I wanted to be 100% sure of this however, since I also looked at the disassembly in Binja and it differed a little bit from the Ghidra disassembly.
 I did trust what Ghidra was giving us, but you can never be too sure.

-I used Python to import this `gen_key` function and run it.
-First though I had to create a shared library wrapper to call said functions since the function symbols are all garbled
+I used Python to import this `gen_key` function and run it, just to test our theory.
+First though I had to create a shared library wrapper to call said function since the function symbols are all garbled

 ```cpp
 #include <cstdint>